2024 Maserati GranTurismo Trofeo vs 2008 GranTurismo: Old School Meets New School

 2008 GranTurismo

-Step inside the 2008 GranTurismo, and you’ll find luxury, but not necessarily innovation.
-The leather-wrapped interior is gorgeous, with analog dials and buttons that showcase a “golden era of GT cars.”
-However, the infotainment system (if you can call it that) feels like it was borrowed from an old Gateway 2000 computer.
+Slide into the 2008 GranTurismo and you will be in the lap of luxury, even if the dash doesn’t include much innovation.
+Draped entirely in leather, the interior is a stunner, with analog dials and buttons reminiscent of a “golden era of GT cars.”
+But the infotainment system, such as it is, seems like it was borrowed from an old Gateway 2000 PC.

 2024 GranTurismo Trofeo

-Verdict: The 2008 GranTurismo gives you an analog, tactile experience, but the 2024 Trofeo is a tech lover’s dream.
+Judgment: The GranTurismo from 2008 is an analog, tactile experience, while the tech-focused 2024 Trofeo is a tech lover’s dream.

 2008 Maserati GranTurismo

-The 2008 Maserati GranTurismo wasn’t about lap times as much as the experience.
-The steering was perfectly weighted, and the suspension struck a balance between comfort and sportiness.
-Sure, it wasn’t the nimblest, but it was built for grand touring, not setting Nürburgring records.
+The 2008 Maserati GranTurismo wasn’t designed for lap times, but rather the experience.
+The steering was well-weighted, and the suspension was tuned in for comfort and for sportiness.
+Alright, it wasn’t the sprightliest, but grand touring, not record-lapping the Nürburgring, was what it was made for.

 2024 Maserati GranTurismo Trofeo

-The Trofeo, on the other hand, is Maserati saying, “Fine, we’ll show you what we can do.”
-With adaptive suspension, sharper steering, and multiple driving modes (including a ridiculous Corsa mode), it’s a much more versatile performer.
-Whether you’re carving canyon roads or cruising on the highway, the Trofeo feels planted and poised.
+The Trofeo, by contrast, is Maserati’s way of saying, “Fine, see what we can do.”
+It’s much more versatile: thanks to adaptive suspension, crisper steering, and a selection of driving modes (including a ludicrous Corsa mode).
+Whether on canyon roads or highway, the Trofeo feels planted and poised.

 Here’s how the two GranTurismos stack up on paper: